branden1155/spotifyapi/README.md

 This is the week 1 Project Overview.
 (1/8/2023)

 This is my Spotify API application Project.
 The overall goal for this project is to allow users to browse the search bar once authorized via Sign-in.
 Once the user is validated via JSON web AUTH tokens.
-The user then can search throught Spotifys song list using Spotifys web-api ([Spotify Web API](https://developer.spotify.com/documentation/web-api/)).
+The user then can search throughout Spotifys song list using Spotifys web-api ([Spotify Web API](https://developer.spotify.com/documentation/web-api/)).
 This search can be done via Artists, Songs, and Albumns.

 # Prerequisites